ncp38/cs241-f24/projects/proj4/index.md

 This project is all about using the Map and Set abstract data types.
 In particular, you will be implementing your own Map type using a binary search tree, but you will use a built-in Java type for the Set.

-Here we describe how to use these are used:
+Here we describe how these are used:

 - **BSTMap**: You will be writing this class yourself, but here's how it's intended to be used, which mirrors the way built-in Java Maps are used.
   - **Create** a new map: `BSTMap<KeyType, ValueType> mapVariable = new BSTMap<KeyType, ValueType>();` This creates a new map that associates keys of